Short URL for this page:

 In 1856, Humphreys, in addition to his many other duties, was made a Member of the Light-house Board, upon which he served ten years, but not continuously.

-On the outbreak of the Rebellion, though Humphreys had proved himself a most meritorious officer, he was distrusted by those in power because of his intimacy with Indicates a West Point graduate and gives his Class.Jefferson Davis, under whom he had served when U. S. p480 Secretary of War, and who had now become President of the Confederate States.
+On the outbreak of the Rebellion, though Humphreys had proved himself a most meritorious officer, he was distrusted by those in power because of his intimacy with Indicates a West Point graduate, Class of 1828: a link to his biographical entry in Cullum's Register.Jefferson Davis, under whom he had served when U. S. p480 Secretary of War, and who had now become President of the Confederate States.
 However, in December, 1861, Humphreys was assigned to duty with the Army of the Potomac, in which by his brilliant soldierly qualities he rose from an Aide-de‑Camp to be the head of an Army Corps, with the rank of Major-General.
 Filling every position in which he was placed, — as Engineer, Chief of Staff, Division or Corps Commander, and serving in nearly every battle from Yorktown, in 1862, to Appomattox, in 1865, — he came out of the war with a reputation for gallantry, sound judgment, patriotic endeavor, and meritorious conduct rivaled by few and surpassed by none.
 At the desperate storming of Marye Heights, leading like a champion knight his command on this bloody field of Fredericksburg; in resolutely defending the exposed salient on the left of the line of battle at Gettysburg; and in the unremitting attack and pursuit of Lee's army to Appomattox C. H., — Humphreys displayed the intrepidity of a Ney and the cool self-reliance of a Masséna.
 "To courage of the brightest order, both moral and philosophical, he united the energy, decision, and intellectual power which characterized him in civil administration.
 These traits, joined to a thorough knowledge of strategy and grand tactics, fitted him for the highest military responsibilities."

 The Civil War, in which Humphreys received three brevets for "meritorious services," being ended, he was further rewarded, Aug.
 6, 1866, by the appointment of Chief of Engineers, U. S. Army.
 In this position, for thirteen years, he exhibited high administrative abilities, and, with the co‑operation of his able corps of officers, successfully conducted the operations on the numerous military and civil works under charge of the Engineer Department.
 Upon his own application he was retired, June 30, 1879, from active service in the Army, only to begin a new labor of faithfully recording the great deeds of the Army of the Potomac in the memorable campaigns of 1863, 1864, and 1865, of which he might have said magna pars fui.